Advantages to an On-Campus Program

 For example, while you might be in the Pacific time zone in the United States, your instructor might be on Greenwich Mean Time, eight hours ahead.
 With such a significant difference in time, it might be difficult for you to connect with your professor in real-time online.

-Some students may prefer to communicate with instructors through emails or message boards, but others prefer face-to-face interaction.
+Some students may prefer to communicate with instructors through emails or message boards.
+Others prefer face-to-face interaction.
 This is especially the case if a student is having difficulties in a certain subject.

 But at the same time, traditional face-to-face interaction can prove to be more beneficial when you’re struggling to grasp a particular concept.